Solution to Facebook / Messenger Privacy Issues

-But the big issue for Facebook fans right now is the FORCED use of the Facebook Messenger app.
-Starting today (at least for me), if you receive a private message via the Facebook (FB) mobile app, when you attempt to retrieve it, you will be taken to the Messenger app (if it is already installed) or, a page where you can install the Messenger app.
-If you fail to do that, you will not be able to use the FB app to read it.
+The big issue for Facebook fans right now is the FORCED use of the Facebook Messenger app.
+If you receive a private message via the Facebook (FB) mobile app, when you attempt to retrieve it, you will be taken to the Messenger app (if it is already installed) or, a page where you can install the Messenger app.
+If you fail to do that, you will not be able to read the message.

 There are many people (such as myself) who are concerned about the privacy issues that Facebook presents – especially since they are “forcing” users to install a SECOND application just for the messaging function.
 (Read the Snopes article here for a pretty well-balanced view of this.)
 Some people have become alarmed when they read about some of the “permissions” that the new app requires (use of the phone, SMS, camera, mic, etc).
 But I have a graphic that may surprise you:

 Yep, every one of the permissions requested by the Messenger app, you already granted to the Facebook app!
 Plus, the FB app requires you to allow it access to the “Device and App History!”
 Notice that by presenting this image, I am NOT condoning the Messenger app – my point is that you already gave those permissions to FB so, giving them to Messenger is no greater risk.

 But there are other issues with the Messenger app (most/all of these issues are also related to the FB app):

-Most of us already have Texting, Twitter, Email, G+, and Hangout accounts that all do the same thing that FB Messenger does (and in some cases MUCH more and better.)
-Why do I need another?
+Most of us already have Texting, Twitter, Email, and Hangout accounts (plus others) that all do the same thing that FB Messenger does (and in some cases MUCH more and better.)
+Why do I need messenger?

-If someone is a good friend, they probably already have your contact information.
-If anyone really wants to contact you, more than likely, your home phone number has been published world-wide on the Internet with your name attached.
+If someone is a good friend, they probably already have your contact information for those accounts.
+If anyone else REALLY wants to contact you, more than likely, your home phone number has been published world-wide on the Internet with your name attached.
 And, if they are not close friends, why would they need to send you a PRIVATE message?
 Why not just comment in FB proper?

 2.Messenger is a memory hog:

 But the short-term (often called RAM) memory is much smaller than the long-term area.
-Older devices might have 512MB while newer top of the line devices might have as much as 2 GB.
+Older devices might have 2 GB while newer top of the line devices might have as much as 16 GB.
 This short term memory holds the apps and data for whatever you are doing RIGHT NOW.
 After you close an app, it is supposed to release its access to memory and allow other apps to use it.
 Some apps fail to properly quit and you may run out of memory.
 (If you get the out of memory error, it is usually best to just turn off the power and restart the device in order to clear the memory error.)
 To reduce the problem, you have to clean out unused apps.
-I start with the apps that require the largest amount of storage/memory (such as FB).
+I start with the apps that require the largest amount of storage/memory (such as FB and FB Messenger).